isjeffcom/CUBE.gl-doc/docs/guide.md

-`{center: {{latitude: Number, longitude: Number}}}`
+`{center: {latitude: Number, longitude: Number}}`

-You need to consider the scale carefully.
+Consider the scale carefully.
 As for most of the case, you will set up a scale in a range between 1-15 to visualize things in the city level.
 For display a map as big (geographically) as a country like the US or China, the number could range between 0.001 - 0.01.

-The full list of configuration can be found [here](docs/apis/spaceconfig)
+**List of available configuration check [here](docs/apis/spaceconfig)**